ebzzry/ebzzry.github.io/en/fkd/emacs-tips-2.md

 <a name="consolidation"></a> Consolidation
 ------------------------------------------

-No, that is not the name of a library.
-However, there were a lot of times, when I want to manually save the state of as much session information that I could save.
+There were a lot of times, when I want to manually save the state of as much session information that I could save.
 I’d want to save the buffers, minibuffer history, bookmarks, and comint mode histories.
 To do that, I have the following:

 ```lisp
 (defun save-defaults ()